Charles Kanaʻina: Residence

-Kanaʻina and Kekāuluohi lived near Kekūanāoʻa, who had his home just west of theirs called Haliimaile.
+Kanaʻina and Kekāuluohi lived near Kekūanaōʻa, who had his home just west of theirs called Haliimaile.
 The homes were in the area called Pohukaina.
 This area was a sacred burial site for aliʻi.
 Their home was similar to that of the other estates in the neighborhood consisting of small buildings used for different purposes.
 The sitting and sleeping area had a folding door entrance of green painted wood under glass upper panels.
 The house had two rooms separated by a festooned tent door of chintz fabric and was carpeted with hand crafted makaloa mats.
 In the front was a lounge area opposite a sideboard and mirror.
 In the middle they placed a semi circle of armchairs with a center table where the couple would write.
 Four matching cabinet-bookshelves with glass doors were set in each corner of the room with silk scarves hanging from each.
 In his book, A visit to the South Seas, in the U.S. Ship Vincennes: during the years 1829 and 1830, Charles Samuel Stewart states:

 Next to their home was an old estate that had been demolished called Hanailoia.
 This was the spot of an ancient heiau called Kaahaimauli.
-In July 1844 Kekūanāoʻa began building a large home here as a gift to his daughter Victoria Kamāmalu.
+In July 1844 Kekūanaōʻa began building a large home here as a gift to his daughter Victoria Kamāmalu.
 Instead, Kamehameha III would buy the estate and use as his Royal Residence after moving the capitol of the kingdom to Honolulu.
 It would become the Iolani Palace.
 As older aliʻi died, the lands were passed down and concentrated into fewer hands.
 Kekāuluohi's lands were passed down to her from the Kamehameha family.
 When she died, she left her accumulated lands and wealth to her son, not her husband Kanaʻina however, Lunalilo predeceased his father.

 Kanaʻina served as a member of the House of Nobles of Kamehameha III from 1841 to 1876, on the Privy Council from July 29, 1845, to 1855, and on the Supreme Court from when it was first founded on May 10, 1842.
 In the tradition of European royalty, he was granted the style (manner of address) of "His Highness".